 Pauline Milsted Pauline Milsted

-World nursery rhyme week is just around the corner.
-A fantastic opportunity to celebrate nursery rhymes in early years settings.
+World nursery rhyme week is here again.
+It is a fantastic opportunity to celebrate nursery rhymes in early years settings.
 To remember centuries worth of history, past from generation to generation that supports children’s learning and development.
-This blog posts explores the intent (why) behind singing nursery rhymes in early years settings, but also the question of quantity verses quality.
+This blog posts explores the intent (why) behind singing nursery rhymes in early years settings with a particular focus on supporting speech, language and communication development, but also the question of quantity verses quality.

 Why do we sing nursery rhymes?